Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 The “Don’t Buy This Jacket” campaign is a great example of ethical marketing.

-Instead of encouraging customers to buy more on Black Friday, Patagonia asked them to take a pledge to reduce consumption (see below).
+Instead of encouraging consumers to buy more on Black Friday, Patagonia asked them to take a pledge to reduce consumption (see below).
 The campaign raised the awareness of the environmental impacts of consumerism in the industry and encouraged many to consider the effect of their purchases.

 Patagonia’s ethical marketing strategy extends to all their content.